 El Salvador Public Hospitals

-The Salvadoran public hospitals are classified as departmental, regional, and specialty.
-They are all located in densely populated areas and offer essential health services; however, the regional and departmental hospitals provide more services.
+The public hospitals are all located in densely populated areas and offer essential health services; however, the regional and departmental hospitals provide more specialized medical services.

 Departmental Hospitals

-The departmental hospitals are located in the capital cities of each department and also in areas with high population concentration.
+Departmental hospitals are located in the department’s capital cities and areas with high population concentrations.
 Departmental hospitals offer all the essential health services and some specialties.

 ---|---|---|---|---|---|